 When to Visit Mount Takao?

 Any time would be best to visit Mount Takao.
-Spring would be beautiful with the cherry blossoms.
+Spring would be beautiful with cherry blossoms.
 Autumn is another gorgeous time to visit.
-We went at the end of November and still had fall colored leaves.
+We went at the end of November and still had fall-colored leaves.
 It was lovely to see the bold orange and red leaves from maple trees.